FunC cookbook

 }

-Determine if tuples are equal
+Determine if the tuples are equal

 int tuple_length (tuple t) asm "TLEN";